Universal541/brianreymore/src/content/essays/america-at-250.md

 Eventually the stewards ran out of energy.

-The charter came back.
+The paperwork had been restored.

-The organization died anyway.
+The participation had not.

 I think about that story often because it feels less like the story of a lodge and more like the story of modern citizenship.